DavidVujic/my-emacs-config/README.md

 ### company
 Company is a modular completion framework.
 Modules for retrieving completion candidates are called backends, modules for displaying them are frontends.

+### company-jedi
+company-mode completion back-end for Python JEDI.
+(NOTE: I had to run `jedi:install-server` from within emacs to make this backend work)

 ### dockerfile-mode
 Major mode for editing Dockerfiles